JujuAdams/ThoughtsOnGameMaker/README.md

 - Global functions intended for public use should have their own scripts in the asset browser.
 The asset browser can, and often should, act as a menu of the delicious code on offer and as a reminder of what functions are available.
 Glancing at the asset browser is often faster than checking documentation.

-- Use long variable names.
-If you use abbreviations, make those abbreviations obvious and consistent.

 &nbsp;

 ## Formatting